eclipse-openj9/openj9-omr/doc/Valgrind Memcheck API.md

 7. `VALGRIND_DESTROY_MEMPOOL(pool)` - This request destroys valgrind `pool` along with objects allocated on it.
 This request is used in `MM_MemoryManager::destroyVirtualMemory`.
 So to avoid any area getting marked as noaccess fafter a GC cycle is complete, it is nececcary that all objects inside it to be freed before (or inside) `MM_HeapVirtualMemory::heapRemoveRange` that marks the area as undefined at end.

+8. `VALGRIND_PRINTF(format, ...)` and `VALGRIND_PRINTF_BACKTRACE(format, ...)` - These requests print messages on valgrind terminal.
+We use them to when `--enable-VALGRIND_REQUEST_LOGS` is used to print request logs with stack trace.

 ## Different Ways of freeing objects in Valgrind.

 API request `VALGRIND_MEMPOOL_FREE(pool, addr)` requires us to have base address of object that we are attempting to free.
 GC keeps a record of the heap areas that are available or free.
 The GC is informed of the live objects during the marking phase of the GC in `MM_MarkingDelegate::scanRoots`, where all live objects are noted.
 The GC combines all unused memory into a "free list" which is used for future allocations.
 Proper Valgrind integration requires `VALGRIND_MEMPOOL_FREE` to be called on each object freed during a garbage collection, which is not something that the GC tracks

 There are 3 workarounds for this issue.

 1. Using `MM_MarkingDelegate::masterCleanupAfterGC`.
 Target language has record of objects in a object table, and this method is called after GC cycle has been completed with a record of marked objects.
-While it is freeing the dead objects from object table we are also requesting valgrind to free them. **Disadvantage:** free requests should have been made inside the GC (where we also request allocations) and not in target.
+While it is freeing the dead objects from object table we are also requesting valgrind to free them. **Disadvantage:** free requests should have been made inside the GC (where we also request allocations) and not in target language.

  2. Using a list to track allocated objects.
 This workaround allows us to free objects from GC directly.
 This is how we are freeing them currently. **Disadvantage** we haven't needed such a list in current Implementation, it is a overhead to maintain it later and increases complexity of code.
+Another disadvantage is we cannot access this list everywhere in GC (where `MM_ExtensionsBase` is absent)

  3. Adding new valgrind API: Valgrind already has the list of allocated objects, so it should be possible for it to find the objects in a range and also free them.
-Andrew Young has written a patch for this and it is in their mailing lists for review. https://sourceforge.net/p/valgrind/mailman/message/35996446/ .
+A patch has been made for this and it is in their mailing lists for review. https://sourceforge.net/p/valgrind/mailman/message/35996446/ .
 This does not require to have a track of allocated objects.
-This should be best solution, but until it is merged in their code, it will be a bit difficult to use.
+This should be best solution, but until it is merged in their code, it will be difficult to use.

  ## Preperation